IOT-DSA/dslink-dart-vapix/README.md

 changing the server status to `running` and the value immediately reverts to `stopped` again, then the server is most likely encountering an error when trying to start.
 Please check the log files for the link to look for any errors.

+### Importing SSL Certificates

+It is recommended to use SSL Security certificates on the remote Axis cameras.
+However in some situations you may have a self-signed certificate rather than one provided by a root authority.
+In situations like this, it may be required to import the SSL certificates into the DSLink in order to prevent any errors of untrusted connections.

+If you installed the DSLink in your dglux-server, then you will need to add the trusted SSL certificates via the command line interface on that server.
+In particular you will need tolocate the installation directory of your dglux-server (for instance `/usr/local/opt/dsa/dglux-server`) from there, locate the installation of the Axis DSLink (usually in `dslinks/Axis`).
+Within that directory, create a new directory called `certs` and within it place any SSL certificates that should be trusted by the internal HTTP Client used by the DSLink.